calquisada/milestone-3/README.md

 If you ever need a one stop for a to-do list, this is the app!

 # About The App
 The app is relatively simple and straightforward.
 This app was done by group B and consisted of Christian, Megan, and Cameron.
-THis to-do list was created through react and the use of sequelize for databases purposes.
+This to-do list was created through react and the use of sequelize for databases purposes.
 Connection from front-end to the back-end was very crucial.

 # Demo
 [Live Demo] Missing website .... add link here when app is deployed !!!!!!!

 ## Code Type and Lanuaged Used
 - HTML
-- CASS
+- CSS
 - JavaScript
 - Sequelize
 - React